 For those of us already diagnosed, we can gain awareness this week about how to check our thyroid glands regularly for any abnormalities, what vitamins may help us and what tests we need to ensure our doctors are doing on us.
 We should also be aware of what results we are looking for.

 I always describe treating and managing hypothyroidism and Hashimoto’s as being like a giant jigsaw puzzle.
 Each person may have different pieces to slot in to place before they can obtain good or even great health again with these conditions, but we have to work to find out what these are for each of us and share our own experiences.
 We all need to embrace being our own thyroid health advocates and understanding our health condition, and this awareness month is a great opportunity for that.
 You can find my book on how I got my thyroid health back on track on Amazon, here.

-An obviously important part of awareness months is using them to raise awareness of the condition/s to those who don’t have them.
+An important part of awareness events is using them to raise awareness of the condition/s to those who don’t have them.
 Please see a list of articles you may wish to share with those around you, below.